What to include

 Example: "I spent eight years leading delivery and process improvement projects.
 I took a planned break for family care, and during that period I kept current through project work and tool upskilling.
 I am now targeting program operations roles where I can improve cycle-time and execution quality."

-Use the AI Resume Scanner to test structure, clarity, and role alignment before submitting applications.
+Use the Resume proof to test structure, clarity, and role alignment before submitting applications.

 Confidence returns when you can point to fresh evidence.
 Choose one proof project that matches your target role.
 Keep it simple and finishable within 2 to 3 weeks.